telerik/blazor-docs/components/gauge-linear/overview.md

 The Telerik Linear Gauge for Blazor exposes the following features:

+#### Linear Gauge Size

 * `Width` - `string` - controls the width of the component.
+You can read more on how they work in the [Dimensions]({%slug common-features/dimensions%}) article.

 * `Height` - `string` - controls the height of the component.
+You can read more on how they work in the [Dimensions]({%slug common-features/dimensions%}) article.

+You can also set the Gauge size in percentage values so it occupies its container when it renderes.
+If the parent container size changes, you must call the gauge's `Refresh()` C# [method](#methods) after the DOM has been redrawn and the new container dimensions are rendered.

+#### Other Feautres

 * `Class` - renders a custom CSS class on the topmost wrapping element of the component.
 You can use that class to reposition the component on the page.

-* Scale - See the [Scale]({%slug linear-gauge-scale%}) article for more information on how to customize the scale of the component.
+* Scale - The scale of the linear gauge renders the values of the [pointers]({%slug linear-gauge-pointers%}), different [ranges]({%slug linear-gauge-ranges%}) and [labels]({%slug linear-gauge-ranges%}).
+See the [Scale]({%slug linear-gauge-scale%}) article for more information on how to customize the scale of the component.

-* Ranges - See the [Ranges]({%slug linear-gauge-ranges%}) article for more information on how to provide ranges for the scale of the component.
+* Ranges - The ranges are used to visually distinguish particular values on the scale.
+See the [Ranges]({%slug linear-gauge-ranges%}) article for more information on how to provide ranges for the scale of the component.

-* Labels - See the [Labels]({%slug linear-gauge-labels%}) article for more information on how to customize the labels on the scale of the component.
+* Labels - The labels are rendered on the scale of the component to give information to the users.
+See the [Labels]({%slug linear-gauge-labels%}) article for more information on how to customize the labels on the scale of the component.

-* Pointers - See the [Pointers]({%slug linear-gauge-pointers%}) article for more information on how to customize the pointers of the component.
+* Pointers - The pointers indicate the values on the scale of the component.
+See the [Pointers]({%slug linear-gauge-pointers%}) article for more information on how to customize the pointers of the component.

 ## Methods